MJae/MV-prj/README.md

 # Project Logs

+## 2019 Sep 27
+* 18:10:06
+    Added one extra image for Rock, Paper Scissors Completed new version of Rock, Paper, Scissors

 ## 2019 Sep 26
 * 19:09:33
     Found all images needed for new version of the Rock, Paper, Scissors game